 The joints of the toes.

-We had mentioned earlier that the joint formed by the metatarsal bones and the proximal phalanges is called the metatarsal phalangeal joints.
+We had mentioned earlier that the joint formed by the metatarsal bones and the proximal phalanges is called the metatarsal phalangeal joint.

-- The joint formed by the intermediate phalanx and the distal phalanx these are called the distal interphalangeal joints (DIPJ).
+• The joints formed by the intermediate phalanx and the distal phalanx are called the distal interphalangeal joints (DIPJ).

-- Finally, the great toe also has its own name, it referred to as the Hallux.
+• Finally, the great toe also has its name, referred to as the Hallux.

-To summarize the big toes are different it three ways
+To summarize the big toes are different in three ways

 Functions of the phalanx bones in the foot

-These appendages help with your balance and pushing your foot off the ground when you walk, run or jump.
+These appendages help with your balance and push your foot off the ground when you walk, run, or jump.
 The great toe is more important for these purposes than the other four toes.
 It’s important to note that in a situation of an amputation of a digit.
 Removal of one of the smaller toes will have little effect on your balance and ability to function normally.
-However, absence of the great toe has more impact.
+However, the absence of the great toe has more impact.

 Problems that can arise in the phalanges